 Are you struggling with alcohol or drug addiction?
 Do you need professional help?
 Your time has come, and we’re here to assist you.
-The Haven Detox New England takes pride in providing patients with the best treatment possible to guarantee a safe and healthy recovery.

 Our state-of-the-art addiction treatment center’s staff is passionate about our work.
 We offer the highest quality treatment services.
 We provide various treatment options, including medical detox, inpatient treatment, dual diagnosis, and holistic therapies.
 We can effectively treat a wide range of addictions, including: